Chinedum14/Vraken-Token/README.md

 # Vraken Token (VRK)

-**Vraken (VRK)** is an advanced ERC-20token designed for efficiency, security, and flexibility in the digital economy.
+**Vraken (VRK)** is an advanced ERC-20 token designed for efficiency, security, and flexibility in the digital economy.
 Built on Ethereum, Vraken combines foundational token functionalities with key enhancements to meet diverse use cases, from decentralized finance (DeFi) to gamified applications.

 # Key Features